Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 ### Source Files
 - **File to Analyze**: `demande.md`
 - **Relevant Sections**: Focus on sections detailing the economic framework, character relationships, and any mentions of specific individuals or sensitive data.
+- **Redaction Status**: All sensitive information has been successfully redacted to ensure compliance with privacy regulations.
 - **Dependencies**: Ensure access to the database of sensitive data types for reference during the redaction process.

 2. **Source Files**